 “A hard-work ethic is the single common defining characteristic of every successful person I’ve met,” Dudaniec says.
 “One size does not fit all.
 Be prepared to accept that each opportunity will require a different CV, so tailor it accordingly.”
 And with many organisations turning to automation to sift through applications, use relevant keywords and phrases to ensure yours ends up in the shortlist pile.

 Securing an interview for a new job is a great foot in the door.
 Make sure you capitalise on the opportunity with solid preparation to wow any prospective employer.
 You can access useful resources via ICAEW’s eLibrary, including company profiles and industry intelligence, relevant e-books and trade journals.
 There’s also a dedicated section on psychometric testing, personality testing, aptitude tests and assessment centres.

 “Try and get a sense for any change agenda they are looking to embark upon – because all-companies have one,” Dudaniec advises.

 Brush up on a specific area of practice or learn about a new one; as an ACA student, you have access to a dedicated student support team; access to past exams and examiner feedback, plus a range of free resources such as Finance in a Digital World as part of our student benefits.
 You can also stay up-to-date with our regular Business Confidence Monitor and our worldwide Economic Insights.

-You are also eligible for a free subscription to ICAEW’s online technical content service, Faculties Online, across all seven of our Faculties including Corporate Finance, Tech, Financial Reporting and Tax.
+You are also have access to ICAEW’s online technical content service, across all seven of our Faculties including Corporate Finance, Tech, Financial Reporting and Tax.
 The service gives you access to in-depth, subject specific content to help you in your area of work including magazines, guides, helpsheets, technical updates and webinars.